It was the late 1970s. I was a law student at Adelaide University Law School & High Court Justice Lionel Murphy was ahead of his time.

 There is no Bill of Rights in Australia.

-And when there is intermittent talk, chatter and more talk about a Bill of Rights it basically omits consideration of fair trial rights.
+And when there is intermittent talk, chatter & more talk about a Bill of Rights it basically omits consideration of fair trial rights.

-And when there is periodic angst, argument, shouting and fear mongering about a Bill of Rights it basically omits consideration of fair trial rights.
+And when there is periodic angst, argument, shouting & fear-mongering about a Bill of Rights it basically omits consideration of fair trial rights.

 Justice Deane explained: